mms112/ExpandWorldPrefabs/README.md

 - objects: List of object information.
 Format is `- id, distance, data, weight`:
   - id: Object id.
 Keywords are supported ("all", "creature" and "<>").
   - distance: Distance to the object (`max` or `min-max`).
 Default is up to 100 meters.
+    - Note: All objects are searched if the max distance is more than 10000 meters.
   - data: Optional.
 Entry in the `data.yaml` to be used as filter.
 All data entries must match.
   - weight: Optional.
 How much tis match counts towards the `objectsLimit`.
 Default is 1.
   - Note: If `objectsLimit` is set and multiple filters match, the first one is matched.